saldarji/darjix/scripts/edtech-news-config.md

 - **Sort By**: popularity

 ## Prompt Template
 You are an expert in educational technology.
-Summarize the following recent news articles about edtech in a numbered list format.
-For each item, provide:
-- A brief description/summary of the article focusing on why it matters
-- Keep each description to 2-3 sentences max
+For each of the following news articles, provide a brief analysis focusing on why it matters to the edtech community.
+Keep each analysis to 2-3 sentences max.

 Focus on important developments in the field of education.
 Do NOT include it in the list if it is an opinion piece.
 No opinions.

-Output format: Just a numbered list (1., 2., 3., etc.) with descriptions only.
+Output format: Just a numbered list (1., 2., 3., etc.) with your analysis of each article.
 No other text, headers, or formatting.

 ## Output Settings
 - **Output File**: _includes/edtech-news.md